 A big loss could quickly turn into gambling losses that you can’t dig yourself out of, including your life bankroll for food, rent, and mortgage payments.
 It happens.

 While your account will still be active, this puts up a barrier between you and being tempted to chase your losses.
-If deleting the app isn’t enough or you use your computer, follow our next tip to recover from a gambling loss.
+If deleting the app isn’t enough or you use your computer, follow our next tip for how to recover from a big betting loss.

 When we say take a break, this means taking an extended break and not just going for a walk.
 Recovering from a big gambling loss often requires taking a long break away from the game.